OptimistGuy03/OptimistGuy03/README.md

 # Om Gupta

-**Aspiring SDET | MCA @ MAKAUT**
+**Aspiring Software Engineer | MCA**

 Welcome to my GitHub profile!
-I'm Om Gupta, a dedicated and enthusiastic Software Development Engineer in Test (SDET) in training, with a Master’s in Computer Applications from MAKAUT.
+I'm Om Gupta, a dedicated and enthusiastic Software Development Engineer in training, with a Master’s in Computer Applications from MAKAUT.
 I love building, testing, and ensuring quality in software systems, and I'm constantly learning new tools and technologies to improve my craft.

 ---

 ## 🚀 About Me

 - 🎓 MCA Graduate from **Maulana Abul Kalam Azad University of Technology (MAKAUT)**
-- 🧪 Currently training at **QSpiders** in Software Testing (Manual + Automation)
+- 🧪 Currently training in **Software Engineer**
 - 💻 Passionate about **quality assurance, coding, and building reliable software**
 - 🌱 Continuously learning and upskilling through **certifications & real-world projects**